Dariarty/Hangman_Game_Qt/README.md

 ## Building Source Code
-Building both for Windows and Linux is supported. </br>
-App can also be built with Qt for WebAssembly. </br>
+App currently supports building for Windows, Linux and WebAssembly (using Qt for WebAssembly). </br>
 Minimal supported Qt version is Qt 5.10.
 Maximum tested Qt version for building the app is Qt 6.7.2 </br>
 1. Download and install Qt5.10+/Qt6, Qt Creator and MinGW compiler.</br>
 2. Configure Qt Creator Kit for Desktop or Qt for WebAssembly Kit. </br>